 The Mechatronic Control Engineering (MCE) specialisation covers the fundamental scientific principles and technologies used in the design of modern computer-controlled machines and processes, and it puts special focus on the synergies in the design process.

 Today, the technical background necessary for a mechatronic engineer to design an automated machine, component, or process is very different from what it was thirty years ago.

 The underlying difference is the availability of embedded computers used to control such machines.
 Previously, much functionality was placed in mechanics, using complicated linkages and cams to coordinate motion, but today functionality has shifted to electronics controlling small actuators such as car engines that today are packed with electronic control features.

 Optimal design of these new multidisciplinary systems requires knowledge of proper mechanical design principles, and embedded computer control hardware and software sensors in order to measure variables of interest and actuation technologies.
 This study programme gives you this knowledge.

 - How can we design and control wind turbine systems?

 - How can we develop and control wave energy systems?

-- How can we develop mechatronics and mechatronic systems, e.g. robots and Segways?
+- How can we develop mechatronic systems, e.g. robots and Segways?

 - How is it possible to control all types of advanced energy systems?